Pasta all’Amatriciana Recipe

 6 or 7 San Marzano tomatoes, chopped (or 400g of peeled can tomatoes)

 a drop of dry white wine

 Bring a large pot of salted water to the boil for the pasta.

 In the meantime, make the sauce.
 Cut the guanciale into chunks and put it into a large pan with the olive oil and chopped chili.
 Heat the pan and cook over a high flame until the guanciale starts to brown and the fat turns transparent and begins to melt away.
 Cook everything together and then add the white wine.

-Once the wine has evaporated, remove the guanciale from the pan and place on a paper napkin to drip dry.
+Once the wine has evaporated, remove the guanciale from the pan and let them drip dry and set aside.

-Add in the fresh tomatoes cut in pieces (previously blanched so to have no skin nor seeds) or canned tomatoes to the iron pan.
+Add the fresh tomatoes cut in pieces (previously blanched to remove the skin and seeds) or canned tomatoes to the pan.
 Adjust the salt and leave to cook for a couple of minutes.
-Add the pieces of guanciale back in sauce and mix.
+Remove the chili pepper and put the pieces of guanciale back into sauce and mix.

 Add the pasta to the boiling water and cook until perfectly ‘al dente’.
 Drain the pasta and add put it into a serving bowl.
 Add the sauce and the pecorino cheese.

 Mix everything together well and then serve with an extra sprinkle of pecorino.